TV Comic: Content

 For the first decade of its existence, the publication was aimed explicitly at younger children.
 As well as Muffin the Mule (which ran for nearly 10 years—as the cover feature until 1955, then later as a half-page in black and white), other favourites from the 1950s that made appearances were Sooty, Coco the Clown, Noddy and Lenny the Lion.
 As the decade passed, so the comic began to acquire a slightly more "grown-up" feel, with stories such as Treasure Island, The Lone Ranger and Black Beauty all appearing for a time.
 Text stories also began to be featured, with religious themes such as "Jesus and the Bible".

 TV Comic printed Doctor Who stories from 1964 to 1979 (except for the period between 1971 and 1973, when the strip was instead published in another Polystyle title, Countdown/TV Action).
-It also featured strip cartoons for the early puppet TV series produced by Gerry Anderson and AP Films—Four Feather Falls, Supercar and Fireball XL5—until Anderson's titles became the focus of a rival publication, TV Century 21.
+It also featured strip cartoons for the early puppet TV series produced by Gerry Anderson and AP Films—Four Feather Falls, Supercar and Fireball XL5—until Anderson's shows became the focus of a rival publication, TV Century 21.

-The issues published in the 1960s are considered the most collectable in the comic's history.
+The issues published in the 1960s are generally considered the most collectable in the comic's history.
 As well as Doctor Who and Anderson strips, other highly collectable material included Telegoons (which ran from 1963 to 1967), Space Patrol (from 1964 to 1965) and The Avengers (based on the TV series featuring John Steed; initially from 1965 to 1966 and again from 1968 to 1972).

 A number of annuals and holiday specials were also issued over the years, including special editions concentrating on characters such as the Pink Panther and Tom and Jerry.

-TV Comic also carried a series of Star Trek strips some months before the original series began to be broadcast by BBC television in the UK from Summer 1969.
-(The Star Trek strip also migrated to the rival TV21 (formerly TV Century 21).
+The only notable, collectable and original strips during TV Comics latter years are arguably Battle of the Planets (drawn by former Dan Dare artist Keith Watson); these ran from 1981 to 1983.